 Proposed mitigation measures include enhanced landscape buffers, fencing, screening, and the preservation of existing natural vegetation, enhanced green open spaces and gardens, the configuration and design of the facility to maintain the campus-like setting, directed limited exterior lighting, as well as the architectural design of the new buildings.
 The Proposed Acton has been designed to leverage the topography of the Site to minimize building heights and visibility from surrounding properties.
 The studio buildings are partially set into the ground to reduce the height.
 The height of the studio buildings is 48 feet to the eave and a maximum of 53 feet at the peak.
 The maximum height of the studio buildings facing Dudley Street shall be no more than 50 feet above grade.
-The Applicant has agreed to locate all rooftop mechanical equipment on the north side of the studio buildings, furthest from Dudley Street, and to make reasonable efforts to have the rooftop mechanical equipment not be visible from Dudley Street.
 The proposed buildings are oriented toward the loop road, and the architectural design of the buildings has been chosen to promote a cohesive design, aligned with the Beaux-Arts architectural styles on the Site and to blend in with the surrounding landscape.
 The studio buildings although connected are staggered so as not to create a single large wall.
 The architectural design of the studio buildings incorporates articulation in the facades and variety of materials and colors to further break up the appearance.
 These will be further developed as part of the site plan review process.
 The proposed parking garage will feature a green wall on its western side, visible from the Old Croton Aqueduct Trail, which will help it to blend into the existing landscape.
 The proposed buildings will not exceed the height of the existing Administration Building.
 Finally, the existing brick wall, that so prominently defines the Site's frontage, will be maintained and/or rebuilt to preserve the character of the South Broadway streetscape.